|

 than that, on the Fourplay record, I was pushing us to find new sounds, a

 new approach, something fresh.
-We’re always thinking in terms of staying
+Were always thinking in terms of staying

 ahead of our audience.
 Not giving the same thing over and over again, but